-As always, I started by prepping the piece and filling in all of the dings, scratches and hardware holes.
+As always, I started by prepping the piece (click here to see how to properly prep furniture for paint) and filling the hardware holes, all of the dings, scratches and hardware holes.
 Then I drilled new holes for the new knobs.

-I grabbed a large stencil that would cover the height of each of the drawers and mixed up a batch of Texture Powder with Dark Roast Paint until it was a smooth peanut butter consistency.
+I grabbed a large stencil that would cover the height of each of the drawers and mixed up a batch of Texture Powder with Dark Roast Paint.
 This was about a one to one ratio.

-I centered the stencil on the drawer and taped it down, then used a flat edged tool (an old credit card would work great too!) to spread the texture powder all over the stencil.
+I laid the stencil down and used a flat edged tool (an old credit card would work great too!) to spread the texture powder all over the stencil.

 I made sure to use pressure and gently scrape the texture powder off for a thin even layer.